 The Wheel Pose offers many benefits of Urdhva Dhanurasana for both the mind and body:

-This deep backbend stretches the spine increasing its traceableness and reducing stiffness peculiarly for those with inactive lifestyles.
+1. Improves Spine Flexibility: This deep backbend stretches the spine increasing its traceableness and reducing stiffness peculiarly for those with inactive lifestyles.

-Practicing builds effectiveness in the abs muscles, arms, and shoulders enhancing boilersuit constancy and endurance.
+2. Strengthens the Core and Arms: Practising builds effectiveness in the abs muscles, arms, and shoulders enhancing boilersuit constancy and endurance.

-The pose corrects slouching by strengthening the muscles that concentrate good posture making it ideal for those who spend long hours sitting.
+5. Improves Posture: The pose corrects slouching by strengthening the muscles that concentrate good posture making it ideal for those who spend long hours sitting.

 How to Do Urdhva Dhanurasana Wheel Pose Performing